 Description: Optionally enter text to briefly describe the component's purpose and function.
 In the EventFlow Editor canvas, you can see the description by pressing Ctrl while the component's tooltip is displayed.

 Use the Decision Table Settings tab to specify the decision table file to load, and, if available, the domain model file to load, when this decision table operator starts.
 This table also configures the operator's logging level, and provides a schema grid in which to set the schema of the action tuple emitted as part of the operator's output tuple.

-Decision Table File: Use this property to specify or select a decision table file that this operator loads at startup.
+Default Decision Table: Use this property to specify or select a decision table file that this operator loads at startup.
 The operator can load only one decision table at a time.
 There are several cases for using this control:

 On Windows or on a Mac, you can select the

 .sbdtfile type.
 In this case, clicking opens the Decision Table Editor in Studio that allows you to create a decision table, row by row, then save it to the file name you specified.

 .xlsfile type.
 In this case, clicking attempts to open Microsoft Excel.
 To successfully edit a decision table in Excel, you must have Excel 2007 or later on the same machine as Studio, and you must have the TIBCO StreamBase Add-in for Microsoft Excel, version 2.5.1 or later, installed as an Excel add-in.

 If the file name field contains the name of a file with

 .xlsextension, and you click the Default Decision Table link, Studio attempts to open the appropriate editor for either file type to edit the specified file.